cybozu/neco-containers/local-pv-provisioner/README.md

 local-pv-provisioner
 ====================

 `local-pv-provisioner` is a custom controller that creates [local](https://kubernetes.io/docs/concepts/storage/volumes/#local) PersistentVolume(PV) resources from devices that match the specified conditions.
+It also cleanup the PVs when it's released and with the periodical trigger.

 * The PVs will be removed along with the deletion of the node because of using `ownerReferences`.